Embracing Emacs Lisp hash tables: introducing XHT

 Now you do.

-Not knowing about their advantages in speeds
+Not knowing about their advantage in speed

 Now you do.